-For the year ended December 31, 2022, amortization of debt issuance costs and interest expense related to the 2022 Note Payable amounted to \$29,606 and \$176,000, which have been included in interest expense - amortization of debt discount and debt issuance cost and interest expense - other, respectively, on the accompanying consolidated statements of operations and comprehensive loss.
+For the year ended December 31, 2023 and 2022, amortization of debt issuance costs related to note payable amounted to \$106,557 and \$29,606, respectively, which have been included in interest expense - amortization of debt discount and debt issuance cost on the accompanying consolidated statements of operations and comprehensive loss.
+For the year ended December 31, 2023 and 2022, interest expense related to note payable amounted to \$606,722 and \$176,000, respectively, which have been included in interest expense - other on the accompanying consolidated statements of operations and comprehensive loss.